Xscape Addresses Dress Drama After Soul Train Awards - ExBulletin

 Xscape Addresses Dress Drama After Soul Train Awards

-Although the Soul Train Rewards may have aired a week ago, Lady of Soul award 2022-Xscape winning group still can’t get past their problems.
+Although the Soul Train Rewards may have aired a week ago, 2022 Lady of Soul award-winning group Xscape still can’t seem to get past their problems.
 Recently, three members of the quartet, Tameka Tiny Harris, Kandi Burress and Tameka Scott addressed some of the dramas they faced. during a radio interviewand no, things don’t seem to be amicable yet.

-While all of us at home weren’t able to take advantage of the rewards until it hit the BET network on November 26, the show was taped almost two weeks early.
-Almost immediately afterwards, red carpet photos of the events began circulating and people began to wonder if fourth member (and sister of Tameka), LaTocha Scott, deliberately chose to stand out from the group by stepping out of what seemed to have been a pre-established style.
-While the other three members made a silver appearance-toned and pink-golden dresses with crystal embellishments, LaTocha stood out in a bold and vibrant green number with a wide golden belt.
-The internet went wild with its comment, stating that LaTocha was acting like a diva by not wanting to match the rest of the ladies.
+While all of us at home didn’t get to enjoy the awards show until it aired on the BET network on November 26, the show was taped nearly two weeks earlier.
+Almost immediately after, red carpet photos of the events began circulating and people began to wonder if fourth member (and Tameka’s sister) LaTocha Scott had deliberately chosen to stand out from the group by stepping out of what was happening. seemed to have been a pre-established style.
+While the other three members made an appearance in silver and rose gold dresses with crystal embellishments, LaTocha stood out in a bold and vibrant green number with a wide gold belt.
+The internet went wild with her comment, stating that LaTocha was acting like a diva by not wanting to match the rest of the ladies.

 The estranged singer then wanted to set the record straight by releasing a statement, saying she didn’t know anything about the bands’ plan to coordinate.
 Kandi later refuted this claim by stating that LaTocha chose to have a different stylist than the rest of the women.
 As LaTocha must deal with a personal mess involving her husband’s alleged affair with a woman now claiming to be pregnant, the trio continue to talk dress drama.